feralpacket/network_commands/bgp_best_path_algorithm.md

 ```

 ## Why Routers Ignore Paths:
- - Paths are marked “not synchronized” in "sh ip bgp longer-prefixes" or "sh ip bgp detail" output and "synchronization" is
+ - Paths are marked “not synchronized” in `sh ip bgp longer-prefixes` or `sh ip bgp detail` output and "synchronization" is
    enabled.
  - Next hop is inaccessible or unreachable.
  - Path from eBGP neighbor has local AS in AS_PATH.
- - "bgp enforce-first-as" is set and the update doesn’t list the neighbor AS as the first AS.
+ - `bgp enforce-first-as` is set and the update doesn’t list the neighbor AS as the first AS.
- - Paths are marked “receive only” in "sh ip bgp longer-prefixes" output.
+ - Paths are marked “receive only” in `sh ip bgp longer-prefixes` output.
-     -> sh ip bgp 192.0.2.0 255.255.255.0 longer-prefixes
+   - `sh ip bgp 192.0.2.0 255.255.255.0 longer-prefixes`
-     -> Policy rejected these routes.
+   - Policy rejected these routes.
 However, the router stores the paths unmodified if "soft-reconfiguration inbound" is
         configured.
-     -> neighbor 192.0.2.1 soft-reconfiguration inbound
+   - `neighbor 192.0.2.1 soft-reconfiguration inbound`
-     -> bgp soft-reconfig-backup
+   - `bgp soft-reconfig-backup`
-          -> Configure soft reconfiguration for peers that do not support the route refresh capability.
+     - Configure soft reconfiguration for peers that do not support the route refresh capability.

  - Routes that match a prefix-list that is received from a peer with the Outbound Route Filtering (ORF) capability will
    not be advertised to that peer.